The Early Career Researcher Award (ECRA) Program is QNRF’s intensive research and research leadership development award.

 - Work Experience

-- 2 to 7 years of experience
+- Applicants who have between 2 to 7 years of research experience prior

 - Research Areas: Research proposals should be in areas representing national research priorities for Qatar.